doclabsoft/DragDropHelper/README.md

 * __showScrollArea__ (boolean) - Show/hide the area scrolling container.
 * __dropZoneTime__ (number) - Delay before the creation of the area for dropping a portable item.

-For more documentation please visit http://doclabsoft.github.io/DragDropHelper/
+For more documentation please visit: http://doclabsoft.github.io/DragDropHelper/docs.html